 For the most part, Gen Zers grew up in a digital world surrounded by answers at their fingertips.
 They don’t want to waste countless hours updating their resumes only to be turned down or, worse, left hanging altogether.
 The current hiring process is ineffective as it lacks an understanding of an applicant’s passion and personality.
 TikTok recently launched a pilot program targeting Generation Z, where job seekers were asked to submit a video instead of a resume.
 As of September 2021, #tiktokresumes has over 343 million views.

 Check out this example of a TikTok resume created by University of Washington student, @makena.yee.

 The Difference Between TikTok and Other Social Media Platforms

 The purpose of other social media platforms used to recruit applicants is mainly informative, while TikTok’s purpose is entertainment.
 What makes the video-sharing platform so unique lies in its ability to bridge the gap between applicant and recruiter through shared experiences.
-It’s “a way to engage with [job seekers] in a way they already like to connect.”
+It’s “a way to engage with in a way they already like to connect.”
 The short, 15-second videos allow applicants to highlight their passion and energy in an exciting way.

 TikTok Recruiting Tips

 If you decide to hop on the bandwagon and create a profile, you might wonder where to start.
 Here are a few tips to seamlessly reach your audience:

 - TikTok trends ebb and flow, so it’s important to stay up to date.
 Take the time to scroll through your “For You” page to see what is trending.